-- Notwithstanding, there was no resolution to the five (5) Cambridge Park Estates residents in opposition to business land use within Cell D. - In May 2021, since there were gathering restrictions imposed by the Alberta government due to the Covid pandemic, a newsletter was mailed to all Cambridge Park residents, seeking input for the proposed residential component of Cell D. [to complete after responses received] - In July 2021, an open house was held to solicit further comments from the residential (R-MID) and commercial (C-MIX), land use amendments to Cell D. Approximately 50 residents attended with some concerns: - Traffic generation and short-cutting - Larger residential lots - No non-single detached dwelling - Lower building height - Architectural guidelines for the commercial area - Regardless of the above verbal concerns, general consensus of the plan was provided via email from the Cambridge Park Estates Homeowners' Association.[add number of attendees, comments received and resolutions to any issues] - In September[month] 2021, a follow-up newsletter was mailed to all Cambridge Park residents, to inform them of any changes made during the circulation period. [list changes if any and any further comments received] The following, general issues were addressed: - Architectural guidelines, included in policy, to be implemented for business and/or commercial developments - Minimum lot width and lot area and restricted to single detached housing form, included into policy
+- Notwithstanding, there was no resolution to the five (5) Cambridge Park Estates residents in opposition to business land use within Cell D. - In May 2021, since there were gathering restrictions imposed by the Alberta government due to the Covid pandemic, a newsletter was mailed to all Cambridge Park residents, seeking input for the proposed residential component of Cell D. In May 2021, since there were gathering restrictions imposed by the Alberta government due to the Covid pandemic, a newsletter was mailed to all Cambridge Park residents, seeking input for the proposed residential component of Cell D. [to complete after responses received] - When Covid restrictions were lifted in July 2021, an open house was held to solicit further comments from the residential (R-MID) and commercial (C-MIX), land use amendments to Cell D. Approximately 50 residents attended with somethe following general concerns: - Traffic generation and short-cutting - Larger residential lots - No non-single detached dwelling - Lower building height - Architectural guidelines for the commercial area - Regardless of the above verbal concerns, general consensus of the plan was provided via email from the Cambridge Park Estates Homeowners' Association in July 2021. [add number of attendees, comments received and resolutions to any issues] - In September 2021, a follow-up newsletter was mailed to all Cambridge Park residents, to inform them of any changes made during the circulation period, with the September [month] 2021, a follow-up newsletter was mailed to all Cambridge Park residents, to inform them of any changes made during the circulation period. [list changes if any and any further comments received] The following, general issues were addressed: - Architectural guidelines, included in policy, to be implemented for business and/or commercial developments - Minimum lot width and lot area and restricted to single detached housing form, included into policy - In February 2022, and Open House was held to present a proposed plan for all of Cell D, which intended to eliminate all B-LOC (Business, Local Campus District) land use designations and replace with R-MID (Residential, Mid-Density Urban District), and C-MIX